ignescens/sparkTest/README.md

 ## How it works
 <img title="data-flow" src="/onedot_pipeline.drawio.png">

+Since every step need to have a csv file after df computation `.persist()` is used to avoid re-computation when writing files

 ## 5) Product matching, enriching existing products, adding new products
 ```
 Product matching is to identify: